czawojski/DashboardProject/README.md

 DONE For the main-content, use more grids to lay out the projects, announcements and trending items.

-NEED PLACEHOLDER IMAGES -- Fill out some dummy content and placeholder images so you can position all of your grid items.
+DONE -- Fill out some dummy content and placeholder images so you can position all of your grid items.

 ### Step 4: Gather assets

-Once you have your grid layout complete you can either recreate the dashboard example above or style your own design.
+DONE Once you have your grid layout complete you can either recreate the dashboard example above or style your own design.

-Check out some color palettes from Tailwind.
+DONE Check out some color palettes from Tailwind.

-All of the icons and more can be downloaded as SVGs from Material Design Icons.
+DONE All of the icons and more can be downloaded as SVGs from Material Design Icons.

-Choose your own fonts!
+DONE Choose your own fonts!
 The design example uses Roboto, which is available with Google fonts.

 ### Step 5: Some tips!